commits-with-character/conventional-changelog-preset/README.md

 to provide the recommended bump, and update the changelog file.

 It will convert [Commits with Character](https://commits-with-character.org/) style commit messages to a changelog.
+The Commits With Character prefixes are parsed into the following changelog categories:

+- `~` -> Patches.
+- `^` -> Minor changes.
+- `!` -> Major changes.

 ## Using with release-it